 Team Building Retreats

 Yoga and Wellness Retreats

 We have two fire pits: one next to the cookhouse with a large grill, and a second one on the beach at the ‘Oyster Shack’.
 Both are covered and can be enjoyed regardless of the weather.
 The only time the fire pits are not available is during Coastal Region fire bans.
-Our cookhouse offers a two burner propane stove, and a barbecue.
+Our cookhouse offers a three burner propane stove, and a barbecue.